Taylor Morphisms: Introduction

 We prove also that the universal Taylor morphism naturally results in a functor $F$ from the category $\DRing_\Ring$, whose objects are differential rings and morphisms are ring homomorphisms, to the category of differential rings $\DRing$ (Lemma \ref{UTM_is_functor_lemma}).
 This functor is the right adjoint to the inclusion $\DRing \to \DRing_\Ring$ (Theorem \ref{utm_functor_is_right_adjoint_thm}), and the natural bijection of hom-sets is given by the universal Taylor morphism with inverse given by compositon with the evaluation map.

-In the final section, we generalise the construction of the twisted Taylor morphism by Le\'on S\'anchez and Tressl to rings of arbitrary characteristic in finitely many commuting derivations.
+In the final section, we give a concrete characterisation of the universal Taylor morphism, by generalising the construction of the twisted Taylor morphism by Le\'on S\'anchez and Tressl to rings of arbitrary characteristic in finitely many commuting derivations.
 We achieve this by constructing a twisting for the Hurwitz morphism (Corollary \ref{hurwitz_twisting_cor}).
 In Theorem \ref{twisted_hurwitz_is_utm_thm}, we show that the twisted Hurwitz morphism coincides with the universal Taylor morphism constructed in Section \ref{utm_section} by explicitly exhibiting an evaluation map.
 This gives a complete explicit characterisation of all $K$-Taylor morphisms for any differential ring $K$.

 Throughout this article, all rings will be assumed to be commutative and unital.
-Fields may be of arbitrary characteristic, unless otherwise specified.
+Rings and fields may be of arbitrary characteristic, unless otherwise specified.